 Many Spaniards will use freshly chopped tomatoes but I have seen many recipes with tinned chopped tomatoes or tomato passata.
 Once again, I use the best brand of tinned organic tomatoes as they tend to be sweeter in flavour.

 You will find the full recipe below.
+This is my take on the dish, so it might not be the same as the original pisto.
 I’d love to know if you make it, so don’t forget to share with me in the comments or on social media.

 More Healthy Vegetable Recipes